-The nopea.media WordPress plugin comes with the following PDF Blocks that all have specific features helping you achieve the desired look for your PDF and printed publication.
+The Print PDF Generator and Publisher plugin comes with 15 PDF Blocks that all have specific features helping you achieve the desired look for your print-ready PDF publication.
+You can get by with using just a few but can easily make variations to the layout by using several.
 Next, we’ll go through the functionalities of each block.

 PDF Columns: Content field you can divide into 1 to 3 columns